 - Doors unlock, and the door handles extend.

-- · Hazard warning lights turn on.
+- Hazard warning lights turn on.

 - Interior lights turn on.

-- High voltage is disabled (you must contact Tesla Service to restore high voltage power).
+- High voltage is disabled (you must use the mobile app to schedule a service appointment to restore high voltage power).

-- Seat belt pretensioners retract the seat belt anchor and seat belt webbing.
+- · Windows go to the vent position.

+- Vehicle applies the brakes to come to a stop.